 Other artistic collaborators don't really encounter this problem, because people don't work so closely together for so long.
 Steve McQueen and Yul Brynner did not get along on the set of The Magnificent Seven.
 But then it was over.
 The rock-and-roll band is a unique construct, one that can last for many years, and one that is subject to many pressures, external and internal.

-Excerpted from God Is Back: How the Global Revival of Faith Is Changing the World by John Micklethwait and Adrian Wooldridge.
-Reprinted by arrangement with The Penguin Press, a member of Penguin Group (USA), Inc. Copyright (c) April 2009.
+Excerpted from Black Postcards: A Rock & Roll Romance by Dean Wareham.
+Reprinted by arrangement with The Penguin Press, a member of Penguin Group (USA), Inc. Copyright (c) March, 2008.